KenPowerClassroom/LGame-TeamC/research_report.md

 - Mantas Zalnierius ([MantasZalnierius](https://github.com/MantasZalnierius))

 ### What is the purpose of this document
+The purpose of this document is to describe and report the analysis we made about the L Game, its rules and strategies.
+This document will help the implementation of this game.

 ### Why are we doing this project
+The project is to develop an c++ application of the L Game.
+This exercise is part of the software engineering class of the Computer Games Development course taught by Ken Power at IT Carlow, Ireland.

 ## Game description
 ## Game rules